-- ⇒ In Canada, every motor vehicle has to be insured for public liability for at least \$200,000.00, thus providing some financial security for victims in accidents.
-There is also a government fund to assist victims of accidents where the motor vehicle has no insurance (the Motor Vehicle Accident Claims Fund). - ⇒ If you have suffered serious injuries, which will require you to undergo lengthy rehabilitation and/or extended care, or if your symptoms continue to interfere with your work, education or activities for more than six (6) months, you will need the help of an experienced lawyer see "Retain a Lawyer" sub-section below. - ⇒ Beyond the benefits available from Alberta Health Care, private health insurance companies, and the "Section B" portion of the motorist's and your own insurance companies, there are benefits available, with the help of your lawyer, from: - a) The "Section A Third Party Liability" portion of the motorist's automobile insurance. - b) The Motor Vehicle Accident Claims program if the motorist is not insured or if it is a hit and run driver.
+- ⇒ In Canada, every motor vehicle has to be insured for public liability, thus providing some financial security for victims in accidents.
+There is also a government fund to assist victims of accidents where the motor vehicle has no insurance. - ⇒ If you have suffered serious injuries, which will require you to undergo lengthy rehabilitation and/or extended care, or if your symptoms continue to interfere with your work, education or activities for more than six (6) months, you will need the help of an experienced lawyer see "Retain a Lawyer" sub-section below. - ⇒ Beyond the benefits available from Alberta Health Care, private health insurance companies, and the "Section B" portion of the motorist's and your own insurance companies, there are benefits available, with the help of your lawyer, from: - a) The "Section A Third Party Liability" portion of the motorist's automobile insurance. - b) The Motor Vehicle Accident Claims program if the motorist is not insured.
 If you wish, contact MVAC at 1 780 427 8255 (or via the RITE system at 310 0000) for more information.
-Note that the MVAC program does not pay for property damage. - c) The "S. E. F. No. 44 Family Protection Endorsement" of your own automobile insurance if the motorist is underinsured to meet your needs, i.e. if your rehab / care expenses look like they will exceed \$200,000.00. - d) Your health and disability insurance. - ⇒ You can claim for the following benefits when you settle with, or receive a judgment against, the motorist's "Section A" insurance company, or the Motor Vehicle Accident Claims Fund if the motorist is not insured1: - a) Pain and Suffering, - b) Past and Future Loss of Income (net of deductions and taxes),
+Note that the MVAC program does not pay for property damage. - c) The "S. E. F. No. 44 Family Protection Endorsement" of your own automobile insurance if the motorist is underinsured to meet your needs, i.e. if your rehab / care expenses look like they will exceed \$200,000.00. - d) Your health and disability insurance. - ⇒ You can claim for the following benefits when you settle with, or receive a judgment against, the insurance companies / MVAC: - a) Pain and Suffering, - b) Past and Future Loss of Income (net of deductions and taxes), - c) Out of pocket expenses and future treatment expenses. - d) Loss of ability to do your house or yard work, and - e) Some other losses (refer to your lawyer). - ⇒ If a Hit And Run motorist has injured you, you have a duty to serve the MVAC Administrator with a notice within 90 days of the crash.
+You will have to show that you have taken all reasonable efforts to identify the motorist again, your lawyer will help you here.